deeporiginbio/deeporigin-client/docs/how-to/managed-data/inspect-data.md

+# Inspect data

-This page describes how to describe and show details of data objects in Deep Origin.
+This page describes how to describe and show the details of data objects in Deep Origin.
 To simply list objects, see [List data](./list-data.md).

 ## Describe data

 ### Describe rows

 Describing rows provides metadata about the row, such as its ID, parent, and status.

 !!! info "Describe vs. Show"
     This does not show you information in that row.
 To see data contained in that row, use the [`show`](#show-data) command.

+To describe a row in a database in Deep Origin, run:

 === "CLI"

-    To describe a row in a database in Deep Origin, use:

     ```bash
     deeporigin data describe <row-id>
     ```

-    This will show you a table similar to:
+    This will display a table similar to:

     ```
     ╭──────────────────┬────────────────────────────────────╮
-    │ Name             │ Value                              │
+    │ Column           │ Value                              │
     ├──────────────────┼────────────────────────────────────┤
     │ id               │ _row:WORR9xeGvG6mSg0yyDRlk         │
     │ parentId         │ _database:kyEws11L4KagGAaqRwONv    │